jojayama/jojayama/README.md

 For more details on each project, [visit my portfolio](http://localhost:5173).

 ### 🌱 Currently Learning
-- Advanced data structures and algorithms
+- Basic principles of database management systems (DBMS) and DBMS application development
-- Modern UI/UX design practices
+- Computer system and network security, including protection, access control, cryptography, firewalls and secure coding practices.

 ### 📫 Get in Touch
 - **LinkedIn:** [https://www.linkedin.com/in/jodi-yamane-615708253](https://www.linkedin.com/in/jodi-yamane-615708253)